menpo/workerbee/README.md

 ## Practical Usage
 For now the only database supported for workerbee is PostgreSQL >= 9.2.
-Due to the use of the JSON type for data storage, PostgreSQL >= 9.4 is the advised.
+Due to the use of the JSON type for data storage, PostgreSQL >= 9.4 is advised.

 ### Running on a single node
 Here we assume the most basic case where you have a set of jobs to do (which